ckaestne/modernpassing/src/5d-moving.md

 ![advanced pattern](https://img.shields.io/badge/-advanced-red.svg)

 **Extra club Bruno's.** Similar to the rotating feed, it is possible to add a club and juggle the entire pattern on doubles.
-The feeder has an extra pass at the end of their sequence, and there is an extra beat while walking (7-count instead of 6-count).
-Since this is technically a feed on a four-handed siteswap (966 feeding 966666), it requires changes to whether passes are straight or crossing: The feeder always throws crossing passes to the feedee walking and straight passes to the other one; the first pass after walking is always crossing, and the passes while walking are always straight.
-Technically the walk is 7.5 beats long, but the half beat is barely noticeable and it can be juggled as a normal seven-count.
+However, since this is juggled on a four-handed siteswap feed, the walking and notation is somewhat unusual:
+The feeder always throws crossing passes to the feedee walking and straight passes to the other one; the first pass after walking is always crossing, and the passes while walking are always straight.
+Feedee B walks on 7.5 beats, but the half beat is barely noticeable and it can be juggled as a normal seven-count (in the notation, the extra half beat is visible in the 7 on the last beat of B, which is a slow self(!) to make up switching the half beat between sides).

 <todo-sync-group>
-**TODO is this 966 and walking on 6.5 count?**
-A: 4pB33 4pC33 4pB33 4pC -> B
-B: .34pA3 333   34pA3 3   -> C
-C: .333   34pA3 333   3   -> A
+A: 9B  6   6   9C  6   6   9B  6   6   9C  6 -> B
+B: , 6   9A  6   6   6   6   6   9A  6   7  -> C
+C: , 6   6   6   6   9A  6   6   6   6   6  -> A
 positions: L(A,B,C)
 move: Bmove(B)Bfall(C),mirror
 </todo-sync-group>